 The New Buffettology is the first guide to Warren Buffett’s selective contrarian investment strategy for exploiting undervalued stocks – an approach that has made him the nation’s second-richest person.

-Designed to teach investors how to decipher and use financial information the way Buffett himself does, this book guides investors through opportunity-rich bear markets, walking them step-by-step through the equations and formulas Buffett uses to determine what to buy, what to sell — and when.
+Designed to teach investors how to decipher and use financial information the way Buffett himself does, this book guides them through opportunity-rich bear markets, walking them step-by-step through the equations and formulas Buffett uses to determine what to buy, what to sell, and when.

 We have also based our article on How To Build A Great Buffett Stock Screener on this book.

-Authors Mary Buffett and David Clark explore Buffett’s recent investments in detail, proving time and again that his strategy has earned enormous profits at a time no one expects them to, and with almost zero risks to his capital.
+Authors Mary Buffett and David Clark explore Buffett’s recent investments in detail, proving time and again that Buffett’s strategy has earned enormous profits at a time no one expects them to, with almost zero risks to his capital.

 6. The Aggressive Conservative Investor

 The Aggressive Conservative Investor is a comprehensive guide for investors looking to maximize stock returns while minimizing risks.
-Authors Martin Fridson and Fernando Alvarez detail their investment strategy, which focuses on value-oriented portfolio management with an emphasis on understanding the underlying business fundamentals of companies.
+Authors Martin Fridson and Fernando Alvarez detail their investment strategy, which focuses on value-oriented portfolio management and an emphasis on understanding companies’ underlying business fundamentals.

-The authors provide techniques to create a diversified portfolio that can withstand market turmoil and advice on picking and selecting stocks with the potential for above-market returns.
-With a combination of fundamental analysis and risk management, The Aggressive Conservative Investor is an invaluable resource for any investor looking to achieve consistent profits with minimal risk.
+The authors provide techniques for creating a diversified portfolio that can withstand market turmoil and advice on picking and selecting stocks with the potential for above-market returns.
+Combining fundamental analysis and risk management, The Aggressive Conservative Investor is an invaluable resource for any investor looking to achieve consistent profits with minimal risk.

 Seth Klarman recommends The Aggressive Conservative Investor because it is a good introduction to value investment.